 In short: We are committed to make an extra-ordinary effort to grow and transform our portfolio companies to national and international industry leaders.

 VIA equity a/s is the management company for VIA equity Fund A K/S, VIA equity Fund II K/S, VIA equity Fund III K/S and VIA equity Fund IV K/S (“the Funds”).
 The Funds are limited partnerships.
 The officers of VIA equity a/s invest privately or through privately owned holding companies into the Funds through the general partner/ investment company to the individual Funds.
 The management company VIA equity a/s is owned by the officers of VIA equity a/s; either privately or through privately owned holding companies.
-The Limited Partners are internationally well-recognized and acknowledged investors.

 The management structure is as follows: